01 — Purpose

 </div>

-Assertive spam and duplicate regions erode trust fast.
+Assertive spam and vague messages erode trust fast.

 • aria-live="assertive" for routine updates — reserve for urgent errors or safety-critical change